anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 ## Long Description

-A package provider is the way for module authors to extend the `UniversalPackageManager` module.
+A package provider is the way for module authors to extend the `AnyPackage` module.
 Providers can be created in PowerShell or C#.
 Package providers are implemented by defining a class that inherits from `PackageProvider` class and has the `PackageProvider` attribute.